OmyDaGreat/Aries/README.md

 ## Features

 - **Voice-Controlled Notepad**: Open, edit, and manage documents in notepad applications using only your voice.
-- **Browser Control**: Easily control your browser and search the web using only your voice.
+- **Mouse and Keyboard Control**: Easily do anything, even without direct support, using only your voice.
-- **Customizable Commands**: Tailor the application to recognize your unique voice commands for various actions.
 - **Cross-Platform Compatibility**: Works seamlessly across Windows, Linux, and Mac.
 - **Gemini**: Using Google Gemini